mpyw/go-ca-bundle-generator/README.md

 ## Why use?

-Some environments those have **no latest CA information** may cause TLS errors,
+Some environments which have **no latest CA information** may cause TLS errors,
 when we try to connect to websites via `https://`.
 We need **`ca-bundle.crt`**.